Ongoing Research in AI Evaluation, Economics, Financial Systems & Expert Systems

 The proposed multi-currency basket would create 4.62% annual purchasing power erosion.
 Scientific analysis of global inflation hedging performance demonstrates that commodities provide 7% real return gains per 1% inflation surprise, while currency baskets converge toward collective debasement during hyperinflationary scenarios.

-Goldman Sachs analysis of five major inflationary episodes shows commodities gained 7% per 1% inflation surprise while stocks/bonds declined.
+Empirical Evidence: Goldman Sachs analysis of five major inflationary episodes showing commodities gained 7% per 1% inflation surprise while traditional assets declined, providing mathematical basis for commodity allocation strategies.

 Developing comprehensive frameworks for building ontology-driven expert systems that can encode complex rule sets from games, legal standards, and regulatory compliance.
 This research focuses on creating deterministic, explainable AI systems that bridge symbolic reasoning with natural language interfaces.